Eliminate Your Fears of Visiting the Dentist With Sedation Dentistry

 What types of sedation are there?

-There are two types of sedation used at our office dentistry, these include:
+There are two types of sedation commonly practiced in our dental office:

 Oral sedative.
 Your dentist will prescribe an oral sedative pill that is taken about an hour before your appointment.
 Once you arrive at the clinic you feel relaxed and sleepy.
 You will need to arrange a driver to take you to and from the clinic.